reTHINK-project/specs/datamodel/core/data-synch/readme.md

 **public** is a boolean used by the Hyperty handling reading requests to decide who can read the Object.

+**mutualAuthentication** is a boolean used by the Policy Engine to decide if the Object sync data flows should be encrypted (true) or not (false).

 **SyncObjectParent**

 Is an Abstract class for composite SyncObject.
 It can either contain a set of containers of Childs called  SyncObjectChildren or a list of Childs (SyncOjectChild).